Cowboys, Colts ready to meet in high-stakes game

 LINE DANCE

-While Colts starting center Ryan Kelly could return after missing three straight games with a sprained medial collateral ligament in his left knee, Cowboys right guard Zack Martin could miss the first game of his career in his first trip to his hometown.
+While Colts starting center Ryan Kelly could return after missing three straight games with a sprained medial collateral ligament in his left knee, Cowboys right guard Zack Martin will miss a game for the first time in his career in what would've been his first trip to his hometown.

 Martin, a four-time Pro Bowler and 2014 All-Pro, sprained the MCL in his left knee during the preseason and left both games against defending Super Bowl champion Philadelphia after aggravating the injury.
-He returned to the first Philadelphia game, but didn't come back in last week's victory.
+He returned to the first Philadelphia game, but didn't come back in last week's victory and has been declared out for Sunday.

 Kelly, meanwhile, was limited in practice Wednesday.
 He said he hopes to play through the pain with a brace.